ariboyarsky/ariboyarsky.github.io/_pages/about.md

 I graduated from the [University of Chicago](https://uchicago.edu/) in 2019 where I studied mathematics and economics.
 Prior to starting my PhD, I also spent two years as a postgraduate research fellow at [Yale University](https://yale.edu/).

-please don't hesitate to contact me via email at [a.boyarsky@columbia.edu](mailto:a.boyarsky@columbia.edu).
+Please don't hesitate to contact me via email at [a.boyarsky@columbia.edu](mailto:a.boyarsky@columbia.edu).